gergelyszabo94/gergely-szabo.com/README.md

 # gergely-szabo.com
-My personal site, it's mostly static except the serverless contact form that runs on AWS
+My personal site made with Astro and serverless, runs on AWS.